SoRedCrazy/Mini-project-4DESA/README.md

 We had using https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-library-package-index

-The requierements for windows are Azure-cli and func-cli
+The requierements for windows are Azure-cli , ODBC pour SQL Server 18 and func-cli

 Process